jnietol/GAMMORA/README.md

 This repository is the stable version of GAMMORA.
 Please read the manual to start (this manual should be improved soon)

-Next release will include absolute dose scaling, example with job splitting and example with target motion for interplay effect assessment.
+Next release will include absolute dose scaling, example with job splitting, example with target motion for interplay effect assessment and a easy to use GUI.